c19witness/uk-covid19-inquiry/2023-10-05_module-2/3_Professor_Philip_Banfield.rst

 At the same time, was concern raised about the over-reliance on behavioural expertise?

 **Professor Philip Banfield**: It was.
 There was a lot of concern about how the necessary measures for public health protection would be received by the public, whether the public would agree to lockdown and, if so, for how long.
-And, you know, as it turned out, the public responded very well, but that seemed to drive the narrative in, for example, mask wearing.
+And, you know, as it turned out, the public responded very well, but that seemed to drive the narrative in, for example, :outline:`mask wearing`.
 So instead of bringing it in in one go, they staggered it.
 It seemed to be based on what was a political imperative to engage with the public rather than a public health narrative.
 The public health narrative seemed lacking, actually all the way across the pandemic.

 **Lady Hallett**: Is that fair, Professor?
 Because if you do have concerns about how the public will respond, it's not necessarily a political imperative so much as an imperative trying to ensure people will comply with the guidance or advice.
 Is that really fair to accuse it of being a political imperative?